aws-samples/mlops-sagemaker-github-actions/README.md

 In the above, `aEXAMPLE-8aad-4d5d-8878-dfcab0bc441f` is the unique Id for this connection.
 We'll be using this Id when we create our SageMaker project later in this example.

 ### Set up Secret Access Keys for GitHub Token
 We need to create a secret in AWS secret Manager that holds our GitHub personal access token.
-If you do not have a personal access token for GitHub, you need to create one following the instructions here: create personal access token
+If you do not have a personal access token for GitHub, you need to create one following the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

+> Note: You can create either classic or fine-grained access token.
+However, make sure the token has access to the *Contents* and *Actions* (workflows, runs and artifacts) for that repository.

 Then, go to the AWS Secrets Manager, click on Store a new secret, select “Other type of secret” for Choose Secret type, then give a name to your secret in the “key” and add your personal access token to its associated “value”- click next, type a name for your Secret name and click next and then store.